Bluehost vs. 1&1 IONOS

 The Business plan from 1&1 comes with unlimited websites, unlimited storage, unlimited databases, fifty email accounts, a free domain for a year, and is optimized for 200 visits per minute.
 The plan costs 1$ for the first month and is priced at 8$ for the remaining months.
 Compared to the initial pricing of Bluehost, this deal is a bad one.
 Ultimately, we think Bluehost offers the best deal because the Choice and Choice Plus plans to pack more or less the same power as the Business plan and still remain cheaper.

 End Tier Plans: Pro Plan vs. Expert Plan

 The Expert plan from 1&1 comes with all the unlimited specs of the Business plan plus unlimited SSL, SiteScan Malware protection, a content delivery system, a capacity for 500 visitors per minute, and a hundred email accounts.
 The price of this plan is $14 per month.

 Since this plan comes with all the specs maxed out (except for email accounts of course) and extra security, it isn't a terrible deal.
 However, it is far from being the best one and many other hosts offer better.

-The Pro Plan from Bluehost comes with all the features of the Choice-Plus plan plus 2 Spam Experts, a dedicated IP, and higher processing ability.
+The Pro Plan from Bluehost comes with all the features of the Choice-Plus plan plus 2 Spam Experts, a dedicated IP, and a higher processing ability.
 This plan costs $13.95 for the initial term but costs $23.99 for renewal.
 But that's with the promotional offer they currently run for Mambo Server users.